andreabradpitto/Mentore-Group-Project/README.md

 * After running it in the terminal, you’ll get **OK** message(That means owl file is working perfect)

-Note: Here we choose Nationality **Indian** because, the ontology which we designed have instances linked to Indian(others like English and Japanese are not included, just to not make more complicated)
+**Note**: Here we choose Nationality **Indian** because, the ontology which we designed have instances linked to Indian(others like English and Japanese are not included, just to not make more complicated)

 Now, move to this folder(Flask_Caresses) in the terminal 1, and then run: